 - If the same investor chose to exchange, however, he or she would be able to reinvest the entire $100,000 of equity in the purchase of $400,000 in real estate, assuming the same down payment and loan-to-value ratios.

-As the above example demonstrates, exchanges protect investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
+As the above example shows, exchanges shelter investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
 In order to access the full potential of these benefits, it is crucial to have a comprehensive knowledge of the exchange process and the IRC.
-For instance, an accurate understanding of the key term “like-kind” can reveal possibilities that might have been dismissed or overlooked.
+For instance, an accurate understanding of the key term “like-kind” can uncover possibilities that could have otherwise been overlooked.